 In addition to our Main Stage Ticketed Shows, we offer no cover entertainment and events on various nights of the week.
-Don’t miss our live bands and performing groups Mondays, Fridays, Saturdays and Sundays (subject to change when there is a ticketed show).
+Don’t miss our live bands and performing groups most Mondays, Wednesdays, Fridays, Saturdays and Sundays (subject to change when there is a ticketed show).
 We offer happy hour from 4-7pm 7 days a week and all night on Mondays as well as Late Night Happy Hour from 10pm – Close.

 Please check our Entertainment & Events Calendar to see the current lineup of all our great no cover nights.